-A: No. South Carolina State Law prohibits illl University employees from compensating or facilitating compensation to a student-athlete, a prospective student-athlete, or their family members for NIL activities.
+A: No. South Carolina State Law prohibits University employees from compensating or facilitating compensation to a student-athlete, a prospective student-athlete, or their family members for NIL activities.
 While it is permissible for a booster to compensate a student-athlete for NIL activities, University employees may not be involved in arranging NIL activities.
-Please do not ask Clemson coaches or staff members to provide you with a student-athlete’s contact information for NIL purposes.
+Individuals interested in contacting student-athletes for NIL deals must do so directly.
+(Student-Athlete NIL Directory)

 Q: What if a University employee is also an IPTAY member?
 Can University employees compensate student-athletes for use of their NIL?

 A: No. University employee status supersedes IPTAY member status.
 So, an institutional employee may not personally compensate student-athletes for use of their NIL nor may they create or facilitate compensation opportunities for the use of a student-athlete’s NIL.